 The Abt team presented Unmet Need on a CDC HIV surveillance call in January, so the surveillance contacts should be aware of this requirement.
 RWHAP staff should start working with HIV surveillance staff in their jurisdictions as early as possible to identify who will be responsible for running the estimates and analyses and ensure there is adequate time to complete the work.

-Tools for Completing Unmet Need Estimates and Analyses
+Tools for Completing Unmet Need and Estimates

 The SAS program (analytic software) was developed by the CDC's Division of HIV/AIDS Prevention HIV Incidence and Case Surveillance Branch (DHAP HICSB) to help jurisdictions analyze their HIV surveillance data, but recipients do not have to use it.